The Who, What, Where, When and Sometimes, Why.

 How does tamoxifen work?

-Tamoxifen attaches to the hormone receptors in the cancer cell, blocking estrogen from attaching to the receptors.
+Tamoxifen attaches to the estrogen receptors in the cancer cell, blocking estrogen from attaching to the receptors.
 This slows or stops the growth of the tumor by preventing the cancer cells from getting the hormones they need to grow.

 Tamoxifen and treatment for early and locally advanced breast cancers